 - Defective design plans

 - Differing site conditions

 What Must Contractors Prove When Filing a Delay Claim?

 Delay claims are complex because there are a number of factors that may determine why a project experienced a delay.
 It also must be proven who is responsible for the delay and if it was detrimental to the project.
 To that point, the determining factors of a delay’s impact and, to a certain degree, whether a delay claim can be made include:

 - Did the delay impact the critical path of the project? – Certain delays can significantly alter a project schedule because they involve activities that impact other activities.
 For example, drywall cannot be installed until insulation is installed in a wall.
 A wall can’t be painted until the drywall has been done.
-So delays in installing insulation hurt the drywall process and the painting process and, thus, is a part of the critical path of a project.
+So delays in installing insulation can hurt the drywall and painting processes and, thus, is a part of the critical path of a project.

 - What caused the delay? – This is a tougher question and is at the heart of whether you will be able to defend your claim or not.

 - Can the delay be quantified? – Can it be proven that the delay cost the contractor money?
 For example, did the contractor have to pay for workers while they waited to start a certain aspect of the project?